dgraph-io/dgraph/wiki/content/deploy/kubernetes.md

   stable/prometheus-operator
 ```

-**NOTE**: For security best practices, we want to keep secrets, such as the Grafana password outside of general configuration, so that it is not accidently checked into anywhere.
-You can supply it through the command line, or create a seperate `secrets.yaml` that is never checked into a code repository:
+**NOTE**: For security best practices, we want to keep secrets, such as the Grafana password outside of general configuration, so that it is not accidentally checked into anywhere.
+You can supply it through the command line, or create a separate `secrets.yaml` that is never checked into a code repository:

 ```yaml
 grafana: